 This course prepares students for the increasingly competitive, globalized job marketplace.
 Through online and peer learning, interactive experiences, and reflection, students will build meaningful networks, discover their innate leadership, and cultivate the “hard” and “soft” skills and habits of mind needed to thrive in twenty-first-century workplaces.
 This course will require your commitment.
 Nothing good comes easy, but this course will be equally rewarding as it is challenging.

-The Braven Accelerator is a 3 unit elective credit course that meets Tuesday or Wednesday evenings from 6:00 – 8:00 pm.
+The Braven Accelerator is a 3 unit elective credit course that meets once a week in the afternoon or evening.
 Students must add UNVS 101 Leadership and Career Accelerator to their MySJSU.

 By the end of the course, students should be able to: